sciknoworg/OntoLearner/docs/source/learners/retrieval_model4.rst

 Term-Typing Pipeline
 --------------------

-The pipeline example focuses on **term-typing** task using the SBU-NLP Zero-Shot learner with the Qwen model.
-It demonstrates the complete workflow from loading data, splitting into train/test sets, making predictions, and evaluating the results.
-The example is structured to be easily adaptable, demonstrating how to adapt the pipeline for a different ontology or learner.
+The pipeline example focuses on term-typing task using the SBU-NLP Zero-Shot learner with the Qwen model.

 .. code-block:: python